iacchus/sheet-music-stuff/README.md

 ## Sheet Music around the Web

-If you want a good website to search for scores, we highly reccomend [International Music Score Library Project- IMSLP](http://imslp.org/)
+If you want a good website to search for scores, we highly recommend [International Music Score Library Project- IMSLP](http://imslp.org/)

 You can also [support them](https://imslp.org/wiki/IMSLP:Subscriptions) for their very good service.